The 20 Best Galactokinase Deficiency Doctors in The United States

 English

-Can Ficicioglu is a Medical Genetics specialist and a Pediatrics provider in Philadelphia, Pennsylvania.
+Can Ficicioglu is a Medical Genetics specialist and a Pediatrics provider practicing medicine in Philadelphia, Pennsylvania.
 Dr. Ficicioglu is rated as a Distinguished provider by MediFind in the treatment of Galactokinase Deficiency.
-His top areas of expertise are Classic Galactosemia, Urea Cycle Disorders (UCD), Galactose Epimerase Deficiency, and Mucopolysaccharidosis Type 2 (MPS II, Hunter Syndrome).
+He is also highly rated in 51 other conditions, according to our data.
+His clinical expertise encompasses Classic Galactosemia, Mucopolysaccharidosis Type 2 (MPS II, Hunter Syndrome), Urea Cycle Disorders (UCD), and Homocystinuria.

 Learn about our expert tiers